 Of particular interest to those of us in the carry community was the initial flurry of press reports claiming that Florida’s “stand your ground” law somehow prevented law enforcement officers from arresting the shooter.
 This is misleading at best.
 The fact is that police can pretty much arrest you for just about any reason under the sun.
 “Stand your ground” laws generally come into play only after you are formally charged, at which point your attorney will claim (usually in a pre-trial hearing) that since you followed all common-law requirements in legally defending yourself, you had no obligation to retreat and therefore should not be bound over for trial.

 However, while he was not immediately arrested, after further investigation and pressure from the victim’s family, the shooter Michael Drejka, age 47, has since been arrested and charged with manslaughter.

 In this case, since the event unfolded in mere seconds, retreat is unlikely to be an issue.
 Regardless of whether Drejka is convicted or acquitted, the case will likely be used as a basis for more attacks on “stand your ground” laws in general, particularly here in Florida.
 Stay tuned.

 It is also important to watch for anger in others.
-Last week in Jacksonville, Florida, 24-year-old David Katz apparently opened fire on participants at a video game tournament, killing two and wounding nine others.
-Police would not confirm a motive at the time, but since Katz had been eliminated from the tournament shortly before the shooting, anger was likely a factor.
-Seriously, going on a shooting rampage because you lost a video game?
-Sorry, but to me, that is just insane.
-But as always, those of us who carry guns should learn what we can from incidents like these.
+Last week in Jacksonville, Florida, a 24-year-old man apparently opened fire on participants at a video game tournament, killing two and wounding nine others.
+Police would not confirm a motive at the time, but since the man had been eliminated from the tournament shortly before the shooting, anger was likely a factor.
+As always, those of us who carry guns should learn what we can from incidents like these.